-When people can’t afford to live close to where they work, we all end up with longer commutes that create more traffic on Lowcountry roads.
+When people can’t afford to live close to where they work, we all end up with longer commutes that create more traffic on state roads.
 Housing matters when it comes to easing traffic congestion and time wasted in our cars.

 We don’t expect a rookie fireman to be able to afford the same housing options as a veteran fire chief, but we should expect for them both to be able to afford housing in the town in which they work.
 Housing matters to our local workforce at every step on their career path.

 You’re not alone.
 Wages aren’t keeping pace with housing costs in our state, which means more people are paying rent and mortgages they can’t afford or commuting across crumbling state roads to find housing they can afford.
 Housing matters to everyone’s quality of life.